 - Alexandria Hill (MM Violin Performance) and Davis King (MM Viola Performance): "Chroma Podcast" - conversations about diversity in classical music

 - Karen Hunt (MM Voice Performance): "The Valkyrie Ensemble" - a female-driven opera company

 CCPA Performing Social Justice Residency

-Each year, the Chicago College of Performing Arts hosts a guest artist or ensemble that exemplifies the performance of social justice.
-The artist engages with students, faculty, and staff, through multiple mediums including discussion, lecture, community engagement, and performance.
-The 2020 artist in residence will be CCPA alumnus Adrian Dunn and will feature his production "Revelations," a collection of gospel and spiritual songs arranged in response to the Black Lives Matter movement.
-Past guests of the CCPA Performing Social Justice Residency have included Boston University Professor, Andre de Quadros, Percussionist, Allen Otte, and Assistant Principal Violist of the Colorado Symphony, Catherine Beeson.
+Each year, the Chicago College of Performing Arts hosts a guest artist or ensemblethat exemplifies the performance of social justice.
+The artist engages with students, faculty, and staff through multiple mediums including discussion, lecture, community engagement, and performance.
+The 2020 artist in residence was CCPA alumnus Adrian Dunn and featured his production "Redemption: Live," a collection of gospel and spiritual songs arranged in response to the Black Lives Matter movement.
+Past guests of the CCPA Social Justice Residency have included Boston University Professor, Andre de Quadros, Percussionist, Allen Otte, and Assistant Principal Violist of the Colorado Symphony, Catherine Beeson.